 Yes, Facebook.
 Scared?
 You should be.
 In fact, I will not even attempt to sway you as I find it more entertaining to feed your fears.
 BOOO!

 Dit Dit Dit Friggn' Da! - If any of the groups I've described so far have offended you in any way, skip on this one.
-The scene is at this group is a vast desert with the bones of scared cows scattered among the dunes.
+Sacred cows are the standard menu fare.

 You must be logged in to file a report on this page